-Check your EC2 security groups for inbound rules that allow unrestricted access (i.e. 0.0.0.0/0 or ::/0) to any hosts using ICMP and restrict access to only those IP addresses that require it in order to implement the principle of least privilege and reduce the possibility of a breach.
+Check your Amazon EC2 security groups for inbound rules that allow unrestricted access (i.e. 0.0.0.0/0 or ::/0) to any hosts using ICMP and restrict the ICMP-based access to trusted IP addresses/IP ranges only in order to implement the Principle of Least Privilege (POLP) and reduce the attack surface.
 Internet Control Message Protocol (ICMP) is an error-reporting protocol that is typically used to troubleshoot TCP/IP networks by generating error messages for any issues with delivering IP packets.
 Even if ICMP is not a transport protocol, it can be used to exploit network vulnerabilities.

 This rule can help you with the following compliance standards: